alphasnow/aliyun-oss-laravel/README.md

     ```bash
     $ composer require alphasnow/aliyun-oss-laravel
     ```
-    You can also declare the dependency on Alibaba Cloud Object Storage For Laravel in the composer.json file.
+    You can also declare the dependency on Alibaba Cloud Object Storage Service For Laravel in the composer.json file.
     ```
     "require": {
         "alphasnow/aliyun-oss-laravel": "~2.0"